zazuko/fuseki-geosparql/README.md

 ## Configuration

-It is possible to use following environment variables for configuration:
+It is possible to use the following environment variables for configuration:

 - `ADMIN_PASSWORD` (default: `admin`), the password for the admin user
 - `JAVA_OPTIONS` (default: `-Xmx2048m -Xms2048m`), allocate more resources by changing this values